Eric L. Schwartz

 Eric L. Schwartz (1947 – December 31, 2018) was Professor of Cognitive and Neural Systems, Professor of Electrical and Computer Engineering, and Professor of Anatomy and Neurobiology at Boston University.
 Previously, he was Associate Professor of Psychiatry at New York University Medical Center and Associate Professor of Computer Science at the Courant Institute of Mathematical Sciences at New York University.

-He introduced the term Computational Neuroscience through the organization of a conference with this title which took place in Carmel California in 1985, under the sponsorship of the Systems Development Foundation.
-Encouraged by program director Charles Smith, this conference, whose proceedings were later published by MIT Press(1990), provided a summary of progress in the related fields which were till then referred to as neural networks, neural modeling, brain theory, theoretical neuroscience and a variety of other terms.
-Organizing these fields along the dimensions of spatial and temporal measurement, the conference, and its later publication in book form, introduced the use of the term "Computational Neuroscience".
-In the subsequent decades, dozens of University Departments and Programs have adopted this umbrella title.
+He introduced the term Computational Neuroscience through the organization of a conference with this title which took place in Carmel, California in 1985, under the sponsorship of the Systems Development Foundation.
+Encouraged by program director Charles Smith, this conference (whose proceedings were later published by MIT Press (1990)) provided a summary of progress in the related fields which were until then referred to as neural networks, neural modeling, brain theory, theoretical neuroscience and a variety of other terms.
+Organizing these fields along the dimensions of spatial and temporal measurement, the conference (and its later publication in book form) introduced the use of the term "Computational Neuroscience".
+In the subsequent decades, dozens of university departments and programs have adopted this umbrella title.